oriolcolomefont/Audio-Signal-Processing-For-Music-Applications/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+This strong copyleft license helps ensure that derivatives of this code must also be open source, which aligns with academic principles of knowledge sharing while protecting against misuse.

 ## 🤝 Acknowledgments